CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/SETUP.md

 **If all steps complete successful your web application will be viewable at: {{ cookiecutter.hosting_web_app_address }}**

-Once all of these steps are done, feel free to delete this section of the README.

 ## Data Gathering Setup

 Once your repository, infrastructure, and web application have been set up, you will need to write an event data gathering function.